Blindmann/Final_project_py4e/README.md

 ## Folder structure #

-- In the **Nominatim folder**, I used _two APIs_ from Open street map:
+- In the **Nominatim** folder, I used _two APIs_ from Open street map:

-  * the [search API](https://nominatim.org/release-docs/latest/api/Search/) gives the latitude and longitude for a given address,
+  * the [search API](https://nominatim.org/release-docs/latest/api/Search/) gives the latitude and longitude for a given address (_Nominatim_search.py_),
-  * the [reverse API](https://nominatim.org/release-docs/latest/api/Reverse/) allows to find the address for a given latitude and longitude.
+  * the [reverse API](https://nominatim.org/release-docs/latest/api/Reverse/) allows to find the address for a given latitude and longitude(_Nominatim_reverse.py_).

   > *This Nominatim folder could be useful if chosing another data source than me.*

-- In the **Yr_no folder** can be found the main content of my final project, where I **first** used the _acinn_parser.py_ program in order to parse the [website of the department of Atmospheric and Cryospheric Sciences](https://acinn-data.uibk.ac.at/) at the University of Innsbruck.
+- In the **Yr_no** folder can be found the main content of my final project, where I **first** used the _acinn_parser.py_ program in order to parse the [website of the department of Atmospheric and Cryospheric Sciences](https://acinn-data.uibk.ac.at/) at the University of Innsbruck.
 That way, I could retrieve data about several weather stations accessible at different webpages from the source url.
 For the pages that were formatted in the same way, I could retrieve (for Europe) the latitude and longitude of the weather station (open source data).
 I then went on and used the **second** program _yrno_modified.py_ in order to use these retrieved lat long values for the weather stations and to predict the weather at these locations (using the [LocationForecast API](https://developer.yr.no/doc/locationforecast/HowTO/) of Yr.no).
 Both the parser and the yrno_modified.py program use the same **_SQLite3 database_** that they contribute on building (the yrno_modified.py program adds a table to the **weatherstations.sqlite database** in order to save the forecast data).

 ## Additional informations for practical use #